 LinearB's Project Delivery Tracker enables you to plan more accurately.
 You can see your planning accuracy over time, which enables you to see whether you’re systemically mis-planning and whether your efforts to improve are working.
 The Investment Profile metrics enable you to see exactly where your team is investing their time, allowing you to determine why you’re off-pace.

 It’s essential to have a well-structured process for your SDLC so that you ship superb products on time.
-For even more tips on improving your process, check out our other post on the topic.
+For even more tips on improving your process, check out our post on SDLC best practices.
 Having the right tools helps you refine and perfect your SDLC.

 With the data-driven insights you can gain from LinearB, and tools like our WorkerB automation bot, you can plan more accurately and create high-performing engineering teams that ship more features faster.
 To learn about all the ways LinearB can empower you and the members of your team, book a demo today.